An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Introduction

 \subsection{Literature overview}

 Numerical simulations of the Helmholtz equation are challenging due to the highly oscillatory behavior of the solution, in particular, in the case of a high wavenumber $\kappa$.
 The differential operator in the equation is indefinite, which may lead to stability issues for standard discretization approaches such as the classical finite element method (FEM).
+In order to resolve the oscillatory behavior of the solution, a wavenumber-dependent mesh size of $\mathcal{O}(1/\kappa)$ is required.
+Moreover, the FEM solution suffers from the pollution error in general, i.e., the ratio of the errors of the Galerkin solution and the best approximation grows with the wavenumber $\kappa$~\cite[Theorem 2.6]{BabuskaIhlenburgSauter1995}, \cite{BabuskaSauter1997}.
+To obtain accurate FEM solutions, a much smaller mesh size $h$ satisfying $\kappa^3h^2=\mathcal{O}(1)$ has to be employed~\cite{deraemaeker_dispersion_1999}, see also \cite[Theorem~4.5]{GrahamSauter2019} where a similar condition is derived.

-Generally, convergence can only be achieved under the scale resolution condition, that is, if the mesh size $h$ is scaled with the wavenumber $O(\myfrac{1}{\kappa})$.
-This pre-asympotic behavior is also known as \textit{pollution effect}~\cite{BabuskaSauter1997}.
-In order to reduce this effect, higher-order methods can be employed: in particular, for the $hp$-FEM, quasi-optimality has been proved in \cite{MelenkSauter2010, MelenkSauter2011} under the conditions that the polynomial degree $p$ is at least $O(\log \kappa)$ and that $\myfrac{\kappa h}{p}$ is sufficiently small.
+In order to overcome the pollution effect, higher-order methods can be employed: in particular, for the $hp$-FEM, quasi-optimality has been proved in \cite{MelenkSauter2010, MelenkSauter2011} under the conditions that the polynomial degree $p$ is at least $O(\log \kappa)$ and that $\myfrac{\kappa h}{p}$ is sufficiently small.
 In \cite{ChaumontFreletNicaise2020, LafontaineSpence2022}, similar results have been achieved for the heterogeneous Helmholtz equation with piecewise smooth coefficients; however, to the authors' knowledge, no theory for rough coefficients is available yet.

 Multiscale discretization approaches can be very efficient for problems with heterogeneous or non-smooth coefficients, especially if the variations are on a much smaller scale than the size of the computational domain.
-Indeed, while classical higher-order finite element methods need to resolve the fine-scale variations, requiring a large number of degrees of freedom, multiscale methods are typically defined on a coarser grid, resulting in significantly smaller systems.
+While for classical higher-order finite element methods, fine-scale coefficient variations have to be resolved by mesh elements, multiscale methods are typically defined on a coarser grid, and fine-scale variations are handled via adapted basis functions; those basis functions are typically computed locally using a fine-scale mesh.
+Hence, systems resulting from multiscale methods are often smaller by orders of magnitude.